2sic/2sxc-docs/2sxc Docs Generator/pages/net-code/data-sources/datasource.md

 [!include[](~/pages/basics/stack/_shared-float-summary.md)]
 <style>.context-box-summary .datasource, .context-box-summary .query-datasource { visibility: visible; } </style>

 **Root DataSources** are [](xref:ToSic.Eav.DataSource.IDataSource) objects which deliver one or many [DataStreams](xref:ToSic.Eav.DataSource.IDataStream), which contain a bunch of content-items.

 ## Two Core Types

 ### 1. Root DataSources

 This kind of DataSource generates or retrieves data from somewhere external like SQL, CSV, REST or the EAV-cache.
 This is a Root `IDataSource`.

-An example is the [CsvDataSource](xref:ToSic.Eav.DataSources.CsvDataSource).
+An example is the [Csv DataSource](xref:ToSic.Eav.DataSources.Csv).
 Note that even this DataSource can have use Data on the `In`-Stream.
 But in this case the `In` provides configuration data, not raw data to process.

 ### 2. Processing DataSources

 **Processing DataSources**  receive data from _another_ DataSource, then process/filter this and provide the result for further use, in which case it's both an `IDataSource` as well as an `IDataTarget`

 An example of this is the [Shuffle DataSource](xref:ToSic.Eav.DataSources.Shuffle).
 It receives items on the `In["Default"]`, randomly reorganizes them and provides them on the `Out["Default]`.